Matthew Johnson

 Premium Choice Animation

 Qualitative feedback consistently highlighted the seamless integration of choices.
 Beta testers described feeling "inside" the narrative and reported that choices felt like "part of the story" rather than interruptions.
-This integration appeared to contribute to user retention during early reading sessions.

 Key Takeaway